Table of Contents

 So it could be a penalty or any other issue that is impacting your website rankings.

 When you notice that your website traffic has dropped, first of all, make a quick search on Google for some of your keywords that got hit or for your important keywords.

 If your keywords are at their old positions or change a bit then you don’t need to worry.
 Because it could be the mistake of your keyword position tracking tool that couldn’t track your keyword.
-But to ensure that it’s the case, you should check on various devices and browsers including private windows.
+But to ensure that this’s the case, you should check on various devices and browsers including private windows.

 Also, check if Google has rolled out a new update (cross-check the time when your traffic dropped).
 If yes, then probably that Google Algorithm update could be the reason for the dying traffic of your website.
 Here are some ways to know about the latest Google Update.

 The short answer is that you are not following the Google Webmaster Guidelines directly or indirectly.
 If you got a Google Manual Action penalty then it means you are doing something shady.